 It helps us design the present, imagining the future through a multitude of scenarios and a range of answers we can construct.

-Imagine looking at the sea: before you, there is no land, only the infinite blue shimmering under the sun.
-The horizon, that thin line where the sky meets the sea, marks the limit of human vision, but the radar allows us to explore beyond, revealing what is hidden.
+Imagine looking at the sea: In front of you, there is no land, only the infinite blue shimmering under the sun.
+The horizon, that thin line where the sky meets the sea, marks the limit of human sight, the radar allows us to explore beyond, revealing what is hidden.

-It is a symbol of continuous connection between the visible and the invisible, between what we know and what we have yet to discover.
+Radar is an essential tool to orient us in a complex world, guiding us between the visible and the invisible, between nature and culture, offering us security and direction.
+It is a symbol of continuous connection between what we know and what we have yet to discover.